david6983/saxaboom/README.md

 - Launch [SAXABOOM-x86-1.0.0-vst3.exe](https://github.com/david6983/saxaboom/releases)

 note : **The setup installer will create a folder called Saxaboom in your documents path.
-Please do not delete this folder fi you launch the vst plugin !**
+Please do not delete this folder if you launch the vst plugin !**

 ## Build from sources (Windows only)